19-20th November 2018

 The Official Conference Dinner will be held in the medieval shipwards of the emblematic Museu Marítim of Barcelona (Maritime Museum).
 Even if you can't tell a caravel from a catamaran, the excellent Maritime Museum is worth a visit, as the soaring arches and vaults of the vast former 'drassanes' (shipyards) represent one the most perfectly preserved examples of civil Gothic architecture in Spain.
 In medieval times, the shipyards sat right on the water's edge and were used to dry-dock, repair and build vessels for the royal fleets.
-A special guided visit at the Maritime Museum will be offered to the Conference participants before the dinner.
+Free entrance at the Maritime Museum will be offered to the Conference participants before the dinner.

 Participants willing to join the dinner, please add it at your registration.

 Transport to the Official Conference Dinner: transfers from the Conference venue to the Official Conference Dinner will be arranged.
 The buses will depart between 17.30h and 18h in front of the main entrance of the Museum (Isaac Newton street, 26).